Bundle¶

 Bundle Resources section

-The Bundle Resources section allows you to define the Resources that make up the data product/application and their dependencies in the form of a flattened DAG.
+The Bundle Resources section allows you to define the Resources that make up the Data Product/application and their dependencies in the form of a flattened DAG.
 Each node within this DAG represents a Resource interconnected through a set of dependencies.
 Using the dependency and dependencyConditions, relationship and conditions can be specified such that resource only instantiates when the right dependency condition is met either the correct status and runtime, else it doesn’t.
 The following YAML code block outlines the attributes specified in the Bundle Workspaces section:

 bundle: # Bundle-specific section (mandatory)